gcanti/io-ts/Decoder.md

 **Example**

-A codec representing `string` can be defined as:
+A decoder representing `string` can be defined as

 ```ts
 import * as D from 'io-ts/lib/Decoder'